rbzkaf/MoneyBall-IPL/README.md

 How to run:
->First, install the latest version of python( Python 3.7 ), and the IDE we recommend running this on is PyCharm.
+>First, install the latest version of python( Python 3.7 ), and the IDE, I recommend running this on is PyCharm.
 >The libraries required for this program to run are
 	>Sklearn
 	>Pandas